MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/activate-fs-mobile-app-license.md

 First, you need to activate the licenses via the Resco (Woodford) website.
 [More information: Woodford User Guide](https://www.resco.net/woodford-user-guide/#__RefHeading__5781_1627906509)

->  Note: A 30-day trial automatically starts when you install the Resco (Woodford) solution for your field service organization.
+[!NOTE] A 30-day trial automatically starts when you install the Resco (Woodford) solution for your field service organization.
 Activate the licenses before the trial period ends, or you won’t be able to access the Resco (Woodford) configuration tool until paid licenses are allocated.

 ## Allocate Resco mobile licenses across organizations
 After you activate the Resco mobile licenses, you need to file a support ticket with the Microsoft support team, who then allocates your Resco mobile licenses across your organizations for you.